 LASIK vs. PRK in Nashville, TN

 LASIK and PRK are laser vision correction surgeries that give you a permanent improvement in your vision.
 Understanding the differences between LASIK vs. PRK helps you know that you are making the right choice for your vision.
-Jeffrey D. Horn, MD, of Vision for Life offers LASIK and PRK surgery for the residents of Nashville, Murfreesboro and the surrounding communities of Tennessee.
+Jeffrey D. Horn, MD, of Vision for Life offers LASIK and PRK surgery for the residents of Nashville, Franklin, Hendersonville and the surrounding communities of Tennessee.

 What are LASIK and PRK?